DarkHawk727/LeetCode-Solutions/Algorithms and Data Structures for Beginners.md

 ```

 - We can add an index flag within this loop to get the $\text{i}^{\text{th}}$ element.
-- Appending to the list would have the following, we change the value of the tail's next pointer to the new element and then make the tail the new last element:
+- Appending to the list would have the following: we change the value of the tail's next pointer to the new element and then make the tail the new last element:

 ```py
 tail.next = nodeToBeAdded